Woman watching OTT platform

 AGM.

-We believe we successfully engage with our shareholders; over the past 12 months this engagement has led to support for the group and good liquidity in trading.
+Engagement over the past 12 months has led to shareholder support for the group.

-Industry bodies – the services we provide must meet certain requirements The views of certain industry groups, including the Motion Picture Association of America (MPAA) and the Trusted Partner Network (TPN) are influential in the way the group is perceived by certain clients Membership of MPAA, MESA and TPN and participation in security programs.
+Industry bodies The services we provide must meet certain requirements.
+The views of industry groups, including the Motion Picture Association of America (MPAA), the Trusted Partner Network (TPN), and the Entertainment Globalisation Association (EGA), are influential in the way the group is perceived by certain clients.
+Membership of MPAA, MESA, EGA, DPP, and TPN and participation in security programs.

 Annual audit of security.

-These have resulted in audit reports that have led to certain clients commencing engagement.
+These activities have resulted in audit reports that have led to certain clients commencing engagement.

-Communities – what we do impacts communities in the places where we operate and elsewhere It is important to be, and to be perceived as a reputable business that makes a positive contribution to local economies and is attractive as an employer and partner Multiple activities to support fundraising of local charities and good causes.
+Communities What we do impacts communities in the places where we operate and elsewhere.
+It is important to be, and to be perceived as, a reputable business that makes a positive contribution to local economies and is attractive as an employer and partner.
+Multiple activities to support fundraising for local charities and good causes.

 Participation in apprenticeship and other schemes to support and provide opportunities to young people.